-584.75 Bulk Mail Centers
+584.75 Network Distribution Centers (NDCs)

-Bulk mail centers, other than those that are international surface exchange offices or have a direct mail exchange with Mexico or Canada, should not receive foreign-owned equipment.
+NDCs, other than those that are international surface exchange offices or have a direct mail exchange with Mexico or Canada, should not receive foreign-owned equipment.
 If they do, the facility that forwarded the equipment should be notified of the error immediately.
 The equipment, both air and surface, must be forwarded to the serving international air exchange office by the normal transportation used for international airmail.